rcastley/monitoring_pihole/README.md

 Monitoring Pi-hole with the Pi-hole Exporter and OpenTelemetry offers valuable insights into the performance and status of your ad-blocking service.

-By following this comprehensive guide, you can set up the OpenTelemetry to collect metrics from your Pi-hole installation easily.
+By following this comprehensive guide, you can set up the OpenTelemetry collector to collect metrics from your Pi-hole installation easily.
 Sending the metrics to Splunk Observability Cloud enables you to visualize and analyze these metrics effectively, ensuring your Pi-hole operates optimally and enhances your online experience by blocking unwanted ads and trackers.

-Whether you're a home user or a network administrator, monitoring Pi-hole with these tools is a powerful way to maintain a clean and efficient network.
+Whether you're a home user or a network administrator, monitoring Pi-hole with OpenTelemetry is an easy and powerful way to maintain a clean and efficient network.